 To reduce the amount of carbon emissions while still utilizing the abundancy of resources available in the state, academic experts, state government officials, business executives and others in Wyoming have joined forces to produce viable alternative commercial and clean applications for coal.

-Through various initiatives, active research and development is presently underway in Carbon Valley.
+Through various initiatives, active research and development is presently underway in C-Valley.
 The Wyoming Integrated Test Center (ITC), located in Gillette, and the Center for Carbon Capture and Conversion (CCCC) based at the University of Wyoming, Laramie, both develop new high-volume uses for coal and explore new commercial opportunities within the evolving carbon market.
 The Wyoming Innovation Center, slated to open in June 2022, will provide a pre-commercialization hub where tenants can test and refine new clean products made from the region’s Powder River Basin coal.

 So far, news coming out of the ITC and CCCC has been encouraging; alternative commercial applications for coal showing promise include: